-The party contacted Scotland's 14 health boards about waiting times for the "whole cancer journey" but was told that data on secondary treatment was not kept.'Anxious time'
+The party contacted Scotland's 14 health boards about waiting times for the "whole cancer journey" but was told that data on secondary treatment was not kept.

 Ms Baillie claimed cancer treatment was better in England because the secondary treatment was also subject to a 31 day waiting time.